 Sierra College Scholarship Application

-The Scholarship Application period for the 2015-16 academic year has closed.
+The Scholarship Application period for the 2017-18 academic year is now open, the deadline to apply is March 31, 2017.
 Check back here for the next period or sign into the Scholarship Manager.
 Students selected for a scholarship will also be notified by email.

 New scholarship opportunities are posted at the Financial Aid Office on each campus as they become available.
 Also information will be emailed to faculty when classes are in session.